akbarmhmmmd/automation-web-testing-js/README.md

 # web-testing
-web automation testing by Muhammad Akbar
+Web Automation Testing by Muhammad Akbar

 # Pre-requisites
 - This repositeries using Cucumber as a Framework and WebdriverIO as browser driver